 When you’re finished you are marked as paid in full, but your credit rating will be affected for a while moving forward.
 The reason that creditors accept this type of deal is because they don’t want you to file for bankruptcy, as they will get nothing.

 Consolidation is a common debt relief option that a lot of people pursue.
-Basically, you will take out a loan that incorporates all of your different debts into one.
-The benefit of this is to have only one payment to focus on and stop dealing with multiple creditors and just focus on one.
+You will secure a loan that will incorporate all your different debts into one.
+The benefit of this is to have only one payment to focus on and stop dealing with multiple creditors.

-With consolidation, you’ll probably have to close up all or most of those other credit avenues so you don’t start the problem all over again.
+With consolidation, you’ll probably have to close all or most of those other credit avenues, so you don’t start the problem all over again.

-Credit counselling services like the ones provided by CCSAC, may end up giving you the broadest selection of choices when it comes to debt relief.
-In the end, you might opt for consolidation or even bankruptcy, but there won’t be a sales person trying to push a particular product.
+Credit counselling services, like the ones provided by SolveYourDebts.com, may end up giving you the broadest selection of choices when it comes to debt relief.
+In the end, you might opt for consolidation or even bankruptcy, but there won’t be a salesperson trying to push a particular product.

-A counsellor will sit with you and review your financial situation, then advise you on the best ways to turn it around.
-Of course, real counselling has to include tips and techniques on how to manage your finances in the future so the same thing doesn’t happen again.
-It’s definitely a process, but it will give you the skills and habits you need to manage over the long term, and you’ll feel proud having paid back your debts.
+A counsellor will sit with you and review your financial situation.
+They will work with you to develop a plan to turn it around.
+By following their guidance and implementing the techniques on how to manage your finances in the future, the same thing won’t happen again.
+It’s a process, but it will give you the skills and habits you need to manage over the long term, and you’ll feel proud having paid back your debts.